Einir from the Advice and Money Team shares 5 steps for students who have failed their exams…

 If you are unclear about your results, please contact the Advice and Money Team and we can help you understand your position.
 Alternatively, you can contact your School office who will also be able to support you.

 Step 2: Are you permitted to re-sit your exams or assessments in August?

 Two possible examples on your result letter could be:

-These two mean that the exam board is giving you the opportunity to re-sit the module/unit that you failed during the August re-sit period.
-For those with “AR”, this means that extenuating circumstances have been accepted for the failed module.
+These two examples mean that the exam board is giving you the opportunity to re-sit the assessment.
+“AF” or “MF”, means that extenuating circumstances may have been accepted for the failed assessment.

 If you have been permitted to repeat your exams in the resit period, you must make yourself available during this period to do so.
 Being absent without extenuating circumstances will lead to another fail.

-If you will be repeating in the resit period you will need to think about:
+If you will be taking assessments in the resit period you will need to think about:

 - Where will you stay?

 - Can you stay in your rented property?

 - Will you have to pay full rent if you’re staying there?